Introduction

 When filing LUT, the GST portal requires specific documents to support the LUT application.
 Here's what you will need for the registration process:

-- Cancelled cheque from the company’s bank account
+- Cancelled cheque from the company’s bank account.
+It verifies the bank account linked to the business for any GST-related transactions.

 Registering for the LUT lets you file for it using the GST RFD-11 form.
 Once these documents are in place, the actual filing process is fairly straightforward.